SomeClown/Jackanapes/To_Do.md

 - [ ] Some functions seem to hit the error condition on exit, despite what should be a clean exit.
 In functions which utilize curses for printing this sometimes results in an incomplete reverting of the terminal
-- [ ] comparefollowers method requires argument which is not used.
+- [ ] compare_followers method requires argument which is not used.
 Suspect this is coming from argparse configuration
 - [ ] Progress bar runs as function wrapper, but it executes prior to the original function finishing